-The profile below is part of a campaign paid for by Bion Environmental Technologies Inc. This profile provides detailed information, helping investors make better investment decisions.
-Bion Environmental Technologies Inc. support of Technology Investing News ensures we can continue to bring you unbiased, independent news and information.
+This profile is part of an investor education campaign.
+The profile provides detailed information which was sourced and approved by Bion Environmental Technologies in order to help investors make better investment decisions.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Technology Investing News Featured Stock

-Bion Environmental Technologies Inc. (OTCQB:BNET) has developed a proprietary technology platform aimed at reducing costs and improving efficiencies in the multi-billion dollar water treatment sector and dairy/livestock production industries.
+Bion Environmental Technologies Inc. (OTCQB:BNET) has developed a proprietary technology platform aimed at reducing costs and improving efficiencies in both the multi-billion dollar water treatment sector and dairy/meat/egg production industries.

-Bion is well-positioned to capture a significant portion of the billions of dollars in spending that must come into this new water treatment space — the Company’s technology can reduce water pollution at a fraction of the cost U.S. taxpayers are currently spending on outdated water treatment strategies, while simultaneously improving efficiencies in dairy/livestock production, processing and distribution.
+Bion is well-positioned to capture a significant portion of the billions of dollars in spending that must come into this evolving cleantech space — the Company’s technology can reduce water pollution at a fraction of the cost U.S. taxpayers are currently spending on outdated water treatment strategies, while simultaneously improving efficiencies in livestock production, processing and distribution.

-Bion’s Kreider Farms projects demonstrate that the Company’s livestock waste treatment technology can resolve major environmental degradation issues, reduce costs to all stakeholders, spur economic growth in rural communities, and provide investment opportunities in a newly developing sector.
+Bion’s Kreider Farms project demonstrates that the Company’s livestock waste treatment technology can resolve major environmental and public health issues, reduce costs to all stakeholders, spur economic growth in rural communities, and provide investment opportunities in a newly-developing sector.